loopbackio/loopback-next/docs/site/Model.md

-Additionally, the model decorator is able to build the properties object through the information passed in or inferred by the property decorators, so the properties key value pair can be omitted as well by using property decorators.
+Additionally, the model decorator is able to build the properties object through the information passed in or inferred by the property decorators, so the properties key value pair can also be omitted.

 ### Property Decorator